SUPLA/supla-device/extras/examples/linux/README.md

 using line index number (index counting starts with 0).
 I.e. please take a look at `t1` channel above.
 2. `Json` - it takes input from source and parse it as JSON format.
-Values can be referenced in parsed channel by JSON key name and each value is converted to a floating point number.
+Values can be referenced in parsed channel by JSON key name or by JSON pointer and each value is converted to a floating point number.
 I.e. please check `i1` channel above.
+More details about parsing JSON can be found in JSON parser section of this document.

 Type of a parser is selected with a `type` parameter.
 You can provide a name for your parser with `name` parameter (named parsers can be reused for different